-Do you adopt dogs outside of Christchurch?
+Do you adopt ANY dogs outside of Christchurch?

-So what costs are likely involved?
+So what costs are likely involved to adopt from your rescue?

 There is a list of providers on the AirNZ website found here.

 These Brooklands travel crates are advertised as “airplane compliant”, contain a water dish and the same crates purchased from pet stores.
 This crate is yours to keep once the dog arrives.
-We receive them at a small discount which means we can offer them at the below pricing to our adopters as follows:
+We receive them at a small discount, which means we can offer them at the below pricing to our adopters as follows:

 If transporting a larger cross-breed or a “bonded pair” (ie. two dogs) they can be flown in same crate, but it will need to be compliant with the airplane rules and may require the larger crates: